alilleybrinker/notes/renegotiating-c.md

 _really_ do better without them.

 Rust coming along doesn't just challenge that security, it upends that security.
-I think this is part of why Bjarne Stroustrup and the C++ Directions Group have written things about security and safety that have seemed, at best, difficult to follow, and at worst filled with anxiety and defensive about the essential nature and continuing compelling pitch of C++.
+I think this is part of why Bjarne Stroustrup and the C++ Directions Group have [written things about security and safety][13] that have seemed, at best, difficult to follow, and at worst filled with anxiety and defensive about the essential nature and continuing compelling pitch of C++.
 They haven't been at risk before!
 To reference an old film, "Oh!
 I'm in pain.
 I think this is what _pain_ feels like."